Cindy Prado Sizzles In Revealing Red, Lace Lingerie

 Cindy Prado always knows how to get temperatures rising, but her latest Instagram post was particularly red-hot.
-On Friday, the blond bombshell shared a series of sizzling snaps for her 806,000 followers to enjoy.
+On Friday, the blonde bombshell shared a series of sizzling snaps for her 806,000 followers to enjoy.
 The photos, taken in Miami, Florida, show Cindy lounging on a gray sofa in her white living room.

 The Cuban model flaunted her flawless figure in a plunging, red bodysuit with lace cups from the company Adore Me.
 The sexy lingerie left little to the imagination and put Cindy’s ample cleavage and long, lean legs on full display.
 The beauty accessorized the sultry look with dainty gold necklaces and a pair of gold earrings.